smohzam/CSC_3320/midterm2/regCOVID/README.md

 How to execute regCOVID:
 1. Compile the program and type ./regCOVID on the terminal (if required, enable w/ chmod a+x).
-2.The program displays a menu.
+2. The program displays a menu.
 This menu has two options: Register (R) and Exit (X).
 3. Type ‘R’ to register or ‘X’ to exit.

   [If you type in any other character]: the program ignores it, and it just stays on the menu.